What’s the Difference Between Stabilized and Unstabilized Chlorine?

 Stabilized chlorine is helpful for outdoor pools that get direct exposure to sunlight.
 Due to the sun’s ultraviolet rays, unstabilized chlorine will break down after a long enough exposure.
 Sunlight exposure will lead to a less chlorinated pool, which means a less disinfected pool.
 Stabilized chlorine fixes that problem.
 The cyanuric acid added to the chlorine creates a compound not affected by the sun’s rays, thus not allowing the chlorine to escape the swimming pool.

 Compounds such as dichlor and trichlor are examples of stabilized chlorine compounds.
-Trichlor has a much higher level of chlorine in comparison to dichlor, but your choice of which exact product to use will ultimately rely on the specifics of your pool.
-If your pool has no algae problem, then trichlor will likely work for you, but dichlor can better help with algae problems.
+Trichlor has a much higher level of chlorine than dichlor, but your choice of which exact product to use will ultimately rely on the specifics of your pool.

 Unstabilized chlorine is just chemical chlorine with no additives.
-The common additive in stabilized chlorine, cyanuric acid, is not present in unstabilized chlorine.
+In other words, the common additive in stabilized chlorine, cyanuric acid, is not present in unstabilized chlorine.
 This means that if the pool gets exposed to direct sunlight, the chlorine inside will react to the sunlight and break down.

 Unstabilized chlorine is effective for use in indoor pools.
 Due to the lack of direct sunlight, the problem of chemical breakdown is averted.
-Using unstabilized chlorine for outdoor pools is not recommended because it will break down very quickly, rendering the chlorine’s disinfectant properties useless.
+However, this doesn’t mean you can’t use unstabilized chlorine for outdoor pools.
+In fact, liquid chlorine and cal hypo (two types of unstabilized chlorine) are incredibly popular amongst outdoor pool owners.
+To use it, always add cyanuric acid separately and ensure the levels are between 30 and 50 ppm; otherwise, the chlorine will break down very quickly, rendering the chlorine’s disinfectant properties useless.

 Unstabilized chlorine products require more maintenance to make sure chemical levels stay regular.
 This maintenance requires daily measurements of chemicals.
-You’ll want to monitor the chlorine levels on days when you use your pool heavily.
-Adding or balancing the chlorine content is essential for anyone using unstabilized chlorine.
+You’ll want to monitor the chlorine (and CYA) levels on days when you use your pool heavily.

 In The Swim Calcium Hypochlorite Chlorine Granular Pool Shock